biotite-dev/gecos/doc/intro.rst

 than the default amino acid alphabet, by setting the ``--alphabet``/``-a`` option.

-In order to demonstrate this the following example will generate a color scheme for the *protein blocks* (PB) alphabet
+In order to demonstrate this, the following example will generate a color scheme for the *protein blocks* (PB) alphabet
 (`de Brevern et al., 2000 <https://doi.org/10.1002/1097-0134(20001115)41:3\<271::AID-PROT10\>3.0.CO;2-Z>`_ ).
 The *Protein blocks* alphabet consists of 16 symbols, from ``a`` to ``p``,